 What is a Faculty Information System?
 What Are its Main Functions?

-Faculty Information Systems are software solutions that allow easy managing, sharing, updating and accessing information regarding an institution’s faculty members.
-This system is essentially a database of every professor’s career development be it research, teaching, credentials, articles, etc. For decades, homegrown systems were developed and maintained locally.
-Today, web-based software solutions are being developed to keep all information organized, safe and in real time.
+Faculty Information Systems are software solutions that allow easy managing, sharing, updating and accessing information regarding faculty members in a said institution.
+To popularize, it’s an SIS for faculty members.
+This system is essentially a database of every professor’s career development be it research, teaching, credentials, articles, etc. For decades, homegrown systems were developed and maintained in each university.
+Today, web-based software solutions are being established to keep all information organized, safe and in real-time.

 The systems that we found have a few basic core functions:

 - Updated through easy uploading documents